nus-cs2103-AY2021S2/tp/docs/team/eksinyue.md

 - **New Feature**: Added financial records related commands

-  - What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  - What it does: allows the user to add, edit and delete financial records from the budget tracker.
-  - Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  - Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
-  - Credits: _{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}_
+  - Justification: These features are fundamental to the product, as financial records are the main items stored in the budget tracker.
+The management of financial records are tasks which are likely to be carried out by users on a daily basis.

 - **New Feature**: Added `view-month` command